About the Project

 Recent collaborative works of Dr Hong Duong in the direction of research of the project include [DH16, DTH19, DH19b, DH19a].

 Applications before 31 January is strongly encouraged.
-Please contact [email protected]
+Please contact [Email Address Removed] for any questions.

 [CMRS19] F. A. C. C. Chalub, L. Monsaingeon, A. M. Ribeiro, and M. O. Souza.
 Gradient ow formulations of discrete and continuous evolutionary models: a unifying perspective. arXiv: 1907.01681, 2019.